okekpo9/Data-visualization-/README.md

 1. Start Jupyter Notebook:

-jupyter notebook  heart-data-visualization.ipynb
+jupyter notebook  Data_visualization_code.ipynb

-2. Open the Jupyter Notebook file heart-data-visualization.ipynb in your browser.
+2. Open the Jupyter Notebook file Data_visualization_code.ipynb in your browser.

 3. Follow the instructions and code cells within the notebook to perform data analysis and visualize the medical dataset.